For your convenience, many of the products we link too are affiliate links which means we may earn money if you purchase a product we recommend.

 - You could also choose a yoga or exercise ball to add to your program.
 These work well to stretch out your muscles and they make exercising more interesting for you.
 There are many different sizes to choose from and they’re also inexpensive and easy to store.
 There are plenty of core routines compatible with a yoga or workout ball.

 - The jump rope from your childhood is starting to make a comeback.
 Similar to resistance bands, it’s easy to store and they provide an excellent way to burn calories.
 You can also store them just about anywhere.
 Even cooler – according to TechCrunch some companies are offering smart ropes!
 That’s right, you can sync a new high tech jump rope to your smart phone to set goals, measure calories burned and even challenge friends remotely.

-> There are also many other more expensive home gym equipment options to choose from.
+There are also many other more expensive home gym equipment options to choose from.
 The more popular ones include the treadmill, the rowing machine, stair climber and skiing machines.
-These are not only an investment, but are much bigger and aren’t moved around very easily.
-However, the above list is a great start in know what the best home workout equipment is.
+These are not only an investment but are much bigger and aren’t moved around very easily.
+However, the above list is a great start to know what the best home workout equipment is.

-> How to avoid injuring yourself when exercising at home
+How to avoid injuring yourself when exercising at home

 You can exercise at home and still stay safe while doing it.
 If you’re new to fitness, the following guidelines will be helpful.
 If you have any medical conditions, you’ll want to consult with your physician before beginning an exercise regimen.